ninaforce13/CustomPaletteExtender/README.md

 # CustomPaletteExtender
-A modding tool for extending and editing the bootleg colors for monsters in Cassette Beasts
+A modding tool for extending and editing the bootleg/default colors for monsters in Cassette Beasts

 # Prerequisites
 Please follow the decompile instructions in the [Mod Developer Guide](https://wiki.cassettebeasts.com/wiki/Modding:Mod_Developer_Guide) to setup your project files before proceeding with this guide.